blasyaselli/styleguide/README.md

 ## CSS Rules

 ### Positioning Elements
-1. Prioritize floating left and floating right (over absolute positioning) as this will allow more responsive functionality.
+1. Prioritize floating over absolute positioning (this will allow more responsive functionality.
 2. Flexbox for layouts when applicable
   1. Exception: horizontal positioning use `margin:  0 auto`
   2. Exception: stacking rows use: `float: left; width: 100%`
-3. Absolute Position and Translate as a last resort, or only when necessary (fixed headers, loaders, popups).
+3. Absolute Position and Translate should be used as a last resort, or only when necessary (fixed headers, loaders, popups).
-4. Element Responsibility to push down on other elements.
+4. Element's responsibility to push down on other elements.

 ### CSS/SASS
 1. Limit !importnat